LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It is possible to carry out the sensor characterisation demonstrated for other compatible sensors using the same procedure.
 Pre-configured measurements in chapter \ref{command-line-interface} and analysis pipelines in chapter \ref{programmable-data-processing-pipeline}, which are available for this purpose, are packaged within the library.

-The following parameters were determined and analysed for the sensor evaulation:
+The following parameters are determined and analysed for the sensor evaulation:

 * Background Noise
 * Linearity
 * (+dr)
 * Temperature Sensitivity

-The characterisation methodology was modified and adapted from Crescentini,Gibiino and Piero [@CSG22], as their approaches are geared towards the analysis of analogue Hall sensors.
+The characterisation methodology is modified and adapted from Crescentini, Gibiino and Piero [@CSG22], as their approaches are focused towards the analysis of analogue Hall sensors.
 Direct transmission is not possible, as their methods are specially tailored to these sensors.
 This includes measuring the analogue bias currents and raw sensor output voltages, which are not accessible with these digital-only sensors.
-Adaptations were therefore necessary to extend the characterisation to the choosen digital sensors \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.
+Adaptations are therefore necessary to extend the characterisation to the choosen digital sensors \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv}.

 ## Evaluation Sensor Setup